herryhou/kiosk_plugin/README.md

 # kiosk_plugin

-Allows starting "kiosk" mode where the user is locked to a restricted set of applications.

-Currently, it only works in Android.
-All the methods will throw FlutterMethodNotImplemented in iOS.
+A Flutter plugin, enable app in `kiosk mode`, works for Android only.

 Effects -
-* no notifications
+* The status bar is blank
+* Notifications and system information are hidden
+* Home and Overview buttons are hidden
-* disable non-allowlisted apps
+* Disable other apps (allowlist itself only)
-* keep on topmost (home screen disabled)
+* Keep on topmost (home screen disabled)
+* Lock screen is disabled
 * Keep the screen on (?)
 * Block windows and overlays (ie. toasts, dialogs)
 * more restartitions